alexlibby/postcss-rgbtohsv/README.md

-# PostCSS RGB to HSV Plugin
+# RGB to HSV Plugin for PostCSS
 A PostCSS plugin to convert RGB colors to their HSV equivalent colors